Bright, sunny sunflowers look lovely in a pot. You can make them look even more cheerful by painting the pot and giving them a smiley face.

 Have you ever wondered what is in bird seed?
 Why don’t you do this fun experiment to find out?

 Making your own compost is great fun and really good for your garden.
-You can make special compost out of leaves which is called leaf mould.
-This helps to improve soil, acts as a mulch (soil covering), and can be used in your own compost mixes.
+You can make special compost out of leaves which is called leaf mould to improve soil or act as a mulch to keep weeds out.

 Find out which animals are visiting your garden at night.

 Please note: This activity involves nuts, so please avoid if you have a nut allergy.

 October is a great time to make a scary pumpkin lantern for Halloween.
 It’s a great activity for families to do together.

 Victorian Christmas trees weren’t decorated with fairy lights and tinsel - people used candles, ribbons and orange pomanders.
 Have a go at making your very own Victorian tree decoration.

 Hang your icy mobile outside in your garden on a tree or near the window and watch as it gradually begins to melt.
 Once you’ve mastered the technique, try using different shapes and patterns to make a longer icy mobile!